rkgoudra/dsa-javascript/README.md

-# dsa-javascript
-Data Structures &amp; Algorithms in JavaScript — curated practice by a Lead MERN Engineer revisiting fundamentals with performance, clarity, and real-world relevance.

 # Data Structures & Algorithms — JavaScript

 This repository contains my personal implementation of **Data Structures and Algorithms using JavaScript**, created while revisiting core CS fundamentals as a **Lead Software / System Engineer (5+ years experience) working primarily with the MERN stack**.